enyo/opentip/installation.md

 -------------------------

-First download the the appropriate [opentip bundle from github](https://github.com/enyo/opentip/tree/master/downloads) for your framework.
-(Example: if you're using jQuery, download either `opentip-jquery.js` or if you also want to support <=IE8 `opentip-jquery-excanvas.js`).
+First download the appropriate [opentip bundle from github][downloads] for your framework.

+Example: if you're using jQuery, you need one of those files:
+`opentip-jquery.js` if you don't intend to support IE<=8, **or** `opentip-jquery-excanvas.js` if you also want to support <=IE8.

 You also need to download and include the [Opentip CSS] file.